OECD Better Life Index: Methodology and calculation

 which ensures the sum of weights totals 100%.

 Each of the 11 topics consists of between 1-4 individual measures that make up that topic.

-The individual measures come in many units (percent, dollar, years etc) and so to calculate the total score for that topic, the measures are normalised, resulting in a score χ between 0 and 1 per measure.
+The individual measures come in many units (percent, dollar, years etc.) and so to calculate the total score for that topic, the measures are normalised, resulting in a score χ between 0 and 1 per measure.

 If the indicator is something negative, for example, unemployment, then we take the score as 1-χ.

 For each topic, the score are then added up and divided by the total number of measures used to make up that topic, this gives the total score for the topic.

 For example, a countries score for health would be calculated by:

+In 2012, OECD relaunched "with new indicators on inequality and gender plus rankings for Brazil and Russia.
+Some indicators have been removed or updated, Governance has been renamed civic engagement, the employment rate of women with children has been replaced by the full integration of gender information in the employment data and students' cognitive skills (e.g. student skills in reading, math and sciences) has replaced students' reading skills to have a broader view."

 Current rankings

 2020

 The Better Life Index is not yet comparable over time as its methodology is still being fine-tuned.
 The OECD advises referring to the Hows Life - Well-being database for a view over time.